Online issues and worries: online grooming

 What is grooming?

-Grooming is when someone becomes friends with a child or young person to get them to do something sexual.
+Grooming can happen to any young person, regardless of age, gender, race or location.
+Online grooming is wrong and never the fault of the victim.
 It is a form of abuse.
 It can happen in real life but can also happen online in places that are popular with young people, like social media, group chats, messaging services, forums, live streaming and gaming platforms.

-Groomers might target one person and spend a lot of time being friendly and caring and building up a relationship.
-Or, they might send a message to lots of people at the same time and see who answers.
+Groomers might target one person and spend a lot of time being friendly, caring and building up a relationship.
+Or they might send a message to lots of people at the same time and see who answers.
 It could start as a chat on a public platform before asking you to talk to them on private chat or sending you a friend request.

 Who does this?